 - 1. SUPPORT TRAILER AND UNDER-CARRIAGE SO TIRES ARE OFF THE GROUND. - 2.
-SUPPORT THE TRAILER AND UNDERCARRIAGE ON JACK STANDS WITH SUFFICIENT CAPACITY TO SUPPORT THE TOTAL WEIGHT OF THE trailer AND ANY LOAD WHICH IT MAY BE CARRYING.
+SUPPORT THE TRAILER AND UNDERCARRIAGE ON JACK STANDS WITH SUFFICIENT CAPACITY TO SUPPORT THE TOTAL WEIGHT OF THE TRAILER AND ANY LOAD WHICH IT MAY BE CARRYING.

-When trailer tires show signs of scuffing, featheredging or uneven wear, examine the trailer for damaged suspension (frame, shocks, linkage, etc.), axle, wheel bearings and wheels.
+When trailer tires show signs of scuffing, feather-edging or uneven wear, examine the trailer for damaged suspension (frame, shocks, linkage, etc.), axle, wheel bearings and wheels.
 Proper wheel alignment and wheel bearing adjustment is essential for proper tire wear.
 The simplest form of checking wheel alignment "toe" is by running the trailer over a "SCUFF GAUGE".
 A scuff gauge reading of 16 feet or less per mile is considered satisfactory.
 If a scuff gauge is not readily available, or edge wear on one side of a tire is occurring signifying positive or negative camber, alignment can be checked as follows:

 - a.
 Remove wheel, hub and bearing assemblies. - b.
 Place a 3-point axle gauge against the front side of the axle, and adjust each axle gauge point to the axle.
-(Double point end against the inner and outer wheel bearing surfaces of the spindle being checked and the other point on the inner bearing surface on the other spindle.)(See Figure 4-3). - c.
+(Double point end against the inner and outer wheel bearing surfaces of the spindle being checked and the other point on the inner bearing surface on the other spindle.)(See Figure 4-6). - c.
 Move the axle gauge and place against the back side of the axle.
 If either of the points of double point end fails to touch the axle surface, a bent spindle is evident.
-A point gap of .015" or more is considered excessive tire "toe" and the axle must be replaced (See Figure 4-3). - d.
-Follow the same procedures as in Paragraph 4-7 b and c, except place the axle gauge above and below the axle.
-If gauge point gap is found, the axle has positive or negative camber.
-The trailer axle has no camber from the factory.
-If it is found to have positive or negative camber, axle replacement is necessary (See Figure 4-4 for examples of camber).
+A point gap of .015" or more is considered excessive tire "toe" and the axle must be replaced (See Figure 4-6).

+Figure 4-5 Examples of Camber

-Figure 4-3 Checking Axle for Bend
+Figure 4-6 Checking Axle for Bend